-Day 4: Harnessing the power of the Mind-Body Connection
+Day 4: Harness the Power of Mind-Body Connection

 Welcome to Day 4 of 21 Days on the Mountain.
 Today we focus our Power of Pause practice on creating space between an external stimulus – what someone says or does, or a situation or event – and our reaction.